 1.3 Please also use this complaints procedure if you have a complaint about a bill.
 In addition, you have the right to object to a bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 If you apply to the court, the Legal Ombudsman (see below for details) may decide not to deal with your complaint about the bill.

-1.4 The firm is bound by the SRA Code of Conduct 2011.
+1.4 The firm is bound by the SRA Standards and Regulations 2019.
 The firm will not charge for handling your complaint.

 Our complaints procedure

 2.1 You should send your complaint by letter or email to: